eavdmeer/noarch-sqlite3/README.md

 <a id="each"></a>
 ### [&lt;Promise&gt;] each(sql [, param, ...] [, callback] [, complete])
 Run the SQL query with the specified parameters and call the callback once for each result row.
-Will return the `Database` object to allow for function chaining.
+If the `callback` parameter is present, this will return the `Database` object to allow for function chaining.
+If no `callback` is present, the function will return a `Promise` that will resolve on success or reject on failure.
 The parameters are the same as the [Database#run](#run) function, with the following differences:

 The signature of the callback is: `function(err, row) {}`.
 If the result set succeeds but is empty, the callback is never called.
 In all other cases, the callback is called once for every retrieved row.
 The order of calls correspond exactly to the order of rows in the result set.